Hyphema is defined as the presence of blood within the aqueous fluid of the anterior chamber. The most common cause of hyphema is trauma.

 Rubeosis, or iris neovascularization, can also be a source of late postoperative hyphema.

-Uveitis-glaucoma-hyphema (UGH) syndrome is seen weeks to months after surgery.
+Uveitis-glaucoma-hyphema (UGH) syndrome related to intraocular lenses is seen weeks to months after surgery.
 Postoperative hyphema may also occur after laser procedures.

 After ALT, bleeding may occur from an inadvertent laser treatment of the iris root vessel or from reflux of blood in the Schlemm canal.